 I recommend getting your laundry done once a week, or depending on how often you’re moving and how much physical activity you’re doing.
 When your clothes are clean, you’ll feel cleaner and prevent your dirty clothes from smelling up your bag.

-Be sure to keep your hair clean by shampooing and conditioning frequently.
+Be sure to keep your hair clean by shampooing and conditioning it frequently.
 Brush your hair daily to prevent knots and keep it looking clean.
-If you’re unable to wash your hair, leave in conditioner is a great alternative.
+If you’re unable to wash your hair, a leave-in conditioner is a great alternative.
 It will help free your hair of knots and keep it clean until you’re able to wash it with shampoo and conditioner.

 Maintaining your hygiene will not only keep you feeling and looking healthy while traveling, but it will make your trip a lot more enjoyable!